Anete Salinieka: Early life

-Born and raised in Latvia, she began her creative journey by enrolling in art school at 16, with a focus on fashion and styling.
-However, the potential for artistic expression through make-up remained a source of intrigue for her and she began working as a make-up artist alongside her studies, at age 17.
+Born and raised in Latvia, she began her career by enrolling in art school at 16, with a focus on fashion and styling.
+She was intrigued about the potential for artistic expression through make-up and, at the age of 17, began working as a make-up artist while continuing her studies.

-In 2011 Salinieka moved to London to study fashion design at the London College of Fashion.
-Upon her graduation, Salinieka made the decision to fully immerse herself in the world of make-up, and she began assisting established artists like Isamaya Ffrench and Peter Philips.
+In 2011, Salinieka moved to London to study fashion design at the London College of Fashion.
+After graduating, Salinieka made the decision to immerse herself in the world of make-up and began assisting established artists like Isamaya Ffrench and Peter Philips.

 Career

-Salinieka has worked on fashion and beauty editorials for several notable publications, including Vogue, Elle, Glamour and Interview.
+Salinieka worked on fashion and beauty editorials for several notable publications, including Vogue, Elle, Glamour and Interview.
 Names such as Numéro, Document Journal, Dazed, AnOther, GQ, T: The New York Times Style Magazine, HTSI – Financial Times, Wonderland and Material Magazine are among the other publications that feature her work.

-Her editorial and campaign collaborations encompass clients like Dior, Burberry, Vivienne Westwood, Moncler, Bally, Chanel, Mulberry, and Hermès.
+Her editorial and campaign collaborations encompass clients such as Dior, Burberry, Vivienne Westwood, Moncler, Bally, Chanel, Mulberry, and Hermès.

 In 2020, Salinieka was the lead make-up artist for Dior Men's Spring/Summer 2021 digital presentation (directed and shot by Jackie Nickerson) that was revealed online due to the pandemic.

 She is a frequent collaborator, known for partnering with beauty brands such as Byredo, Rose Inc, Isamaya Beauty, and Browns, to create social media content that showcases tutorials and images directed by herself.

-In July 2021, Salinieka was featured in Rose Inc's Artist in Residency series, where she devoted four weeks to creating a series of self-portraits showcasing her distinctive make-up styles.
+In July 2021, Salinieka was featured in Rose Inc's Artist in Residency series where she devoted four weeks to creating a series of self-portraits showcasing her distinctive make-up styles.
 She returned for another residency month at Rose Inc, again in June 2022.

-She has served as a guest contributor, authoring articles about beauty, skincare and make-up trends, and sharing her expertise on make-up techniques in printed and digital publications like L'Officiel and Allure.
+She served as a guest contributor authoring articles about beauty, skincare and make-up trends as well as sharing her expertise on make-up techniques in printed and digital publications like L'Officiel and Allure.

-Salinieka's work as a make-up artist extends to music videos, where she has collaborated with various artists, including Yves Tumor, Razorlight, Hot Chip, Kylie Minogue, Jessie Ware, Franz Ferdinand, These New Puritans, Sons of Raphael, Yxng Bane, Ashnikko, Kojey Radical, Áine Cahill, and Flo Morrissey.
+Salinieka's work as a make-up artist extended to music videos, where she collaborated with various artists, including Yves Tumor, Razorlight, Hot Chip, Kylie Minogue, Jessie Ware, Franz Ferdinand, These New Puritans, Sons of Raphael, Yxng Bane, Ashnikko, Kojey Radical, Áine Cahill, and Flo Morrissey.

 Artistry

-Salinieka is known for her ability to produce make-up looks that seamlessly blend vintage inspiration with contemporary relevance.
+Salinieka is known for her ability to create make-up that blends vintage with contemporary looks.